-The Child Life programs, part of Crittenton’s Pediatric/Adolescent Unit, are designed to introduce children to the hospital setting in a comforting, non-threatening manner — and to promote the health and wellness of children through specialized classes and services.
+The Child Life programs, part of Ascension Crittenton’s Pediatric/Adolescent Unit, are designed to introduce children to the hospital setting in a comforting, non-threatening manner — and to promote the health and wellness of children through specialized classes and services.

 Directed by a Child Life Specialist, children are encouraged to express themselves through play, using toys to demonstrate their feelings about medical treatments and procedures.
 Family members are encouraged to participate and support their children in these activities.
 Find a Child Life class today.

 - Pediatric Education – acquaints children with the hospital in a fun, non-threatening way.
 Puppets, visual aids, real medical equipment and wheelchairs are used to teach children about the hospital and those who work here.